xenify-io/litepaper/README.md

 - 40% of the ETH collected from the daily auctions will be directed towards XNF-WETH protocol-owned liquidity provisioning.

-- 90% of the recycled ETH will be directed towards XNF-WETH protocol-owned liquidity provisioning.
+- 90% of the recycled ETH throughout each daily cycle will be allocated towards XNF-WETH protocol-owned liquidity provisioning.

 - The protocol will utilise Uniswap V3, where all XNF sided liquidity is sourced from buybacks and is locked within the protocol at a full range pairing.

-- We're allocating 100,000 XNF to kickstart an XNF-WETH trading pair with an initial price of $1.00, adjustable based on the collected ETH on the first cycle.
+We're allocating 100,000 XNF to kickstart an XNF-WETH trading pair with an initial price of $1.00, adjustable based on the collected ETH on the first cycle.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)